McMaster-Baja-Racing/Better-Data-Viewer/README.md

 2. In the `front-end/` folder, run the `npm start` command.
 3. Head to `localhost:3000` to test it out!

+## Tests

+### E2E Testing with Playwright
+All the below steps will take place from within the `/e2e/` directory.
+Playwright is a E2E testing framework that allows us to automate testing the entire system at once.
+More information can be found [here](https://playwright.dev/docs/intro).

+- Run tests: `npx playwright test`.
+Results of the tests are shown in the terminal.
+For more info see the [Running Tests guide](https://playwright.dev/docs/running-tests).
+- After the tests complete, an HTML reporter is generated.
+You can view these by running `npx playwright show-report` which will open a browser window with the results.
+For more info see
+- Finally, you can run tests in UI mode as well with `npx playwright test --ui`.
+This will open an application allowing you to look at each test being run individually.
+For more information see the [Detailed UI Mode guide](https://playwright.dev/docs/test-ui-mode).

 ## Known errors
 - Powershell script unsigned, means script won't run unless `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` is run in powershell first
   Optionally, run `Set-ExecutionPolicy unrestricted` in an administrator terminal to set it permanently